Supermario78/my-first-milestone-project/README.md

 ### User Feedback

--As a recruiter and first time visitor to Mario's web page, I found his landing page easy to read and navagate, the video feature gave me an instant feel for Mario's personality and carrer focus.
+-As a recruiter and first time visitor to Mario's web page, I found his landing page easy to read, user friendly and with intuitive navigation, the video feature gave me an instant feel for Mario's personality and career focus.
- The recomendations features also provided me with a quick refecence of how he was persived by others who worked with him or above him, I particulary like the pop up option to contact him direcly without leaving the site.
+The recommendations feature, also provided me with a quick reference of how he was perceived by others who worked with him or above him, I particularly like the pop up option to contact him directly without leaving the site.
- Overall, is a good efford with room for improovement.
+Overall, it is a great effort but with room for improvement.

--As a visitor, I liked the sellected information such as recomendations, work history and skills easy to read and understand, is like a 3D CV, where you have all the relevants part of information displayed on the screen. you get to know Mario much easier and quicker just a few clicks
+-As a visitor, looking for someone to colaborate with, I liked how sections such as the recommendations, work history and skills where clear and simple to view and understand,it was like a 3D C.V.
 ---